 Let’s say your navicular stress fracture wasn’t diagnosed for a year.
 A story that’s all too common.

-We’d check the navicular for tenderness at 6 weeks but definitely tend to err on the side of caution (i.e. 8 weeks when the diagnosis was delayed).
+We’d check the navicular for tenderness at 6 weeks but definitely err on the side of caution (i.e. 8 weeks when the diagnosis was delayed).
 Then careful and skillful ankle and foot mobilisation and gradual return to activity over 3+ months.
 No quick fixes.
 Surgery definitely NOT faster.

 Supersurgeon Joseph Torg published on this in 1982 and followed up with key papers over the next 30 years.
 That’s the 40 years I refer to in the title … 1982-2024.